redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 plugin](https://www.serverless.com/blog/serverless-nextjs)) to
 [Heroku](https://levelup.gitconnected.com/deploy-your-next-js-app-to-heroku-in-5-minutes-255e829a9966),
-but for our use case, static hosting providers with some sort of FaaS offering work well, and Netlify is one of the best players there, with a huge community and decent tooling.
+but for our use case, static hosting providers with some sort of FaaS offering are simple and work well, and Netlify fits the bill perfectly, having with a huge community and decent tooling around their platform.
 Netlify supports Next.js deployments out of the box by converting API routes (and server-side rendered pages) into [Netlify Functions](https://www.netlify.com/products/functions/), something that's done behind the scenes via a